CoconutSmarts/Amiga_PSU_312503-02/README.md

 Ki-Kad v8 was used to create the schematic

 ## images
-The images folder contains front and back PCB images, and were used as the basis to create the schematic
+The images folder contains front and back PCB images.
+These were used to create the schematic.

 ![front](images/components.jpg)